-For example (cf.\ \cite{ny}, section 9.4.) for any number field $F$ with just one complex place there exists a hyperbolic 3-manifold of finite volume, such that its invariant trace field equals $F$.
-The associated $\gamma\left(M\right)$ gives a nontrivial element, and actually {\bf a generator}, in $K_3\left(F\right)\otimes{\Bbb Q}$.
+For example (see \cite[Section 9.4]{ny}) for any number field ${\Bbb F}$ with just one complex place there exists a hyperbolic 3-manifold of finite volume, such that its invariant trace field equals ${\Bbb F}$.
+The associated $\gamma\left(M\right)$ gives a nontrivial element, and actually {\bf a generator}, in $K_3\left({\Bbb F}\right)\otimes{\Bbb Q}$.